 The purpose of this toolkit is to provide practical guidance about accountability court workflow at every stage, from referral to graduation.
 This toolkit contains Georgia's accountability court standards references, workflow guides, and data collection best practices to help inform daily operations in all accountability courts.
 The goal of this toolkit is to improve data collection integrity by providing a practical guide for data collected at each stage in a participant's accountability court journey.
-The toolkit is intended for use in conjunction with the data collection manual published annually by CACJ.
-The data collection manual provides explanations of the collected data points, while the toolkit provides guidance on the implementation of best practices to collect the data points listed in the manual.
+The toolkit is intended for use in conjunction with the data dictionary published annually by CACJ.
+The data dictionary provides details of the collected data points, while the toolkit provides guidance on the implementation of best practices to collect the data points listed in the data dictionary.
 Also, included in the toolkit are links to additional resources available on CACJ's website.